chrisjsewell/ipypublish/docs/source/examples.rst

+.. _examples:

 Examples
 --------

-For an example of the potential input/output:
+For an example of the potential input/output, see :ref:`code_cells` and also:

 - :download:`Example.ipynb <../../example/notebooks/Example.ipynb>`
 - `Example.pdf <https://chrisjsewell.github.io/ipypublish/Example.view_pdf.html>`__